 I maintain this page as a repository of books, blogs and articles that I have found particularly interesting or useful.

-The Inner Game of Music by Barry Green – a classic and still an essential read in my view
+The Inner Game of Music – a classic and still an essential read in my view

 The Musician’s Way by Gerald Klickstein – a great repository of information on “Practice, Performance, and Wellness”